seananderson/csasdown/README.md

 [![Coverage status](https://codecov.io/gh/pbs-assess/csasdown/branch/main/graph/badge.svg)](https://codecov.io/github/pbs-assess/csasdown?branch=main)
 <!-- badges: end -->

-csasdown is an R package that facilitates generating Canadian Science Advisory Secretariat (CSAS) documents in PDF or Word format using R Markdown and bookdown.
+csasdown is an R package for generating Canadian Science Advisory Secretariat (CSAS) documents in PDF or Word format using R Markdown and bookdown.

 Check the [NEWS](https://github.com/pbs-assess/csasdown/blob/main/NEWS.md) file for information on what has changed recently.

 Check the [Wiki](https://github.com/pbs-assess/csasdown/wiki) for hints and FAQs.

-Slides from a short workshop on csasdown: [[PDF](https://www.dropbox.com/s/7m23mh3yfhk5ah8/csasdown-slides.pdf?dl=1)].

 Have a problem?
-If it's a bug or feature request please post it as a [GitHub Issue](https://github.com/pbs-assess/csasdown/issues).
-If it's a quick question on csasdown use, find us on [DFO MS Teams](https://teams.microsoft.com/l/channel/19%3ae15d7a8e776b418b8e4975a4c9c5f93f%40thread.skype/R%2520-%2520csasdown?groupId=50a32c0d-d5fe-4368-b95b-4beaaa1ba1a1&tenantId=1594fdae-a1d9-4405-915d-011467234338).
+If it's a bug or feature request, please post it as a [GitHub Issue](https://github.com/pbs-assess/csasdown/issues).
+If it's a question on csasdown use, we encourage you to use the new [discussion board](https://github.com/pbs-assess/csasdown/discussions).
+Questions that are emailed or sent on MS Teams may be (anonymously and without data or screenshots) copied to the discussion board and answered there.
+Let us know if you don't want that to happen.
+For quick back-and-forth questions, you can catch us on [DFO MS Teams](https://teams.microsoft.com/l/channel/19%3ae15d7a8e776b418b8e4975a4c9c5f93f%40thread.skype/R%2520-%2520csasdown?groupId=50a32c0d-d5fe-4368-b95b-4beaaa1ba1a1&tenantId=1594fdae-a1d9-4405-915d-011467234338).

 **If you use csasdown to write a report, please let us know so we can add it to the list of publications using the package.
 This helps us justify spending our work time on its development.
 You can post an issue, make a pull request adding it to this readme, send us a quick email (contact details [here](https://github.com/pbs-assess/csasdown/blob/c76731e8580bb12da9324e56ff5e56a8d4901aeb/DESCRIPTION#L5-L8)), or find us on [DFO MS Teams](https://teams.microsoft.com/l/channel/19%3ae15d7a8e776b418b8e4975a4c9c5f93f%40thread.skype/R%2520-%2520csasdown?groupId=50a32c0d-d5fe-4368-b95b-4beaaa1ba1a1&tenantId=1594fdae-a1d9-4405-915d-011467234338).**